EdgeVerve/oe-ui/docs/form-generation.md

 - However, for validations 'strictest-of-all' rules are applied.
 	- If a property is defined as `required` on model, it can not be overridden to `required=false`.
 	- Maximum of `minlength/min` and minimum of `maxlength/max` property is used.
+	- If a property has a validateWhen condition for any of the validation rules that rule is not applied in the generated form for that property.In this case the server takes care of the validateWhen condition while we save the form data.
 - Properties that are defined on model but are not listed in 'controls' array are added with defaults.
 The defaults are arrived using field-source (where source-key=model-property-name) and property settings defined at model level.

 - `default` specified on all controls/source-field/model are used to form the default-view-model object as part of response.